Making the most of WordPress – SEO for idiots

 Next up, we look at the Advanced settings.
 Here, we want to enable breadcrumbs.
 This shows the user how they arrived at their current page in relation to the homepage, and improves the overall navigation of your site.
 For permalinks, it can be a good idea to remove stop words from slugs, as this gives you cleaner urls.

-Now you have the basic settings in place, we can take a closer look at your content.Thank you for reading!
-GirlGeekUpNorth x
+Now you have the basic settings in place, we can take a closer look at your content.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter